 For art investors today, there’s a way around this problem.
 Rather than buying artworks directly, you can buy shares of them through platforms like Masterworks.
 Much like other crowdfunded investment sites, Masterworks lets you buy a share of a verified artwork and collect a payment when the piece is sold.
 This allows you to work with the professionals rather than against them.

-All the strategies covered here for protecting your retirement portfolio make most sense for younger workers, who still have decades to go before they’re ready to retire.
-They can afford to invest for the long term because if the market takes a sudden dive, their retirement savings will have time to recover before they’re needed.
+All the strategies covered here for protecting your retirement portfolio make most sense for younger workers.
+Because they still have decades to go before they’re ready to retire, they can afford to invest for the long term.
+If the market takes a sudden dive, their retirement savings will have time to recover before they’re needed.

 If you’re already retired or nearing retirement, inflation is still a problem for you, but you need a somewhat different approach to protect yourself from it.
 You can’t afford to take as much short-term risk with your investments because you need them to provide a steady income for you to live on.